 6. Create a new plan when things change

 If you decide that it is time to change the parenting plan, it is best to create a new plan.
 This does not mean you must start from scratch.
 You can take your existing parenting plan, keep all the parts that are still working, and change only the ones that need changing.
-This now is resigned and dated and becomes your new parenting plan.
+When you are satisfied, you sign and date the new agreement which becomes your new parenting plan.

 Once you have your new parenting plan, it is a good idea to destroy any copies of your old plan.
 Although legally only the most recent parenting plan would be considered, it helps to avoid any confusion if there are no old copies floating around.

 As mentioned, signing and dating your parenting plan is crucial as it is a legal requirement.
 It is a good idea to sign and date each page as well if your parenting plan has more than one page.